NickPriv/NickPriv/README.md

 ## Hi there, this is Nicholas! 👋

-🔭 I’m currently working on automating software security validation for Amazon, where I am a software engineer
+🔭 I’m currently working on software security automation for Amazon, where I am a software engineer

 🌱 I’m currently exploring applying Gen AI to DevSecOps.
 Ask me how that's going :)